 No one who needs 24-hour skilled nursing care for more than 45 days may move into an Alaskan assisted living community.

-Assisted living homes with residents who have Alzheimer’s disease, or a related dementia, must have state-approved alarms on doors with outside access, to prevent a person from wandering away.
+Assisted living homes with residents who have Alzheimer’s disease, or a related dementia, must have state-approved alarms on doors with outside access, to prevent a patient from wandering away.
 Bedrooms for one person must be at least 80 square feet, and 140 square feet for two people.
 Two people is the maximum number allowed in one room.
 One toilet, sink, and shower or bath is required for every six residents.

 Alaska does not require the building itself to be designed as dementia-friendly.
 In many other states, rooms and hallways in memory care residences must have dementia-friendly features like layouts that are easily navigated by someone who frequently becomes confused and lost.
 For this reason, you’ll want to closely inspect any residence before moving your loved one in.